ska-sa/katgpucbf/doc/dev-guide.rst

       PR back to *In Progress* and assign it back to you.

-6. Re-request a review of the Reviewers you've assigned to the PR and repeat step 5 until there is conclusion on Approval.
+6. Re-request a review of the Reviewers you've assigned to the PR and repeat steps 4 and 5 until there is conclusion on Approval.

-   a.
-Again, if you are in the organisation, please follow the process outlined
-      in **3c**.

 7. Once you have received approval to merge, click **Merge pull request** with its default setting of "Create a merge commit".
 Please delete your branch after merging.

-   a.
-Once more, if you are in the organisation you may now move your ticket
-      to **Done**.
+For contributors outside the organisation, the steps are:

+1. `Fork the repository`_ on GitHub to your own account.
+2. When you deem your changes ready for review, please ensure you run the unit tests locally to ensure they pass, as our Jenkins does not run on forks.
+3. Create a `Pull Request`_ from your fork to the main repository - similar to the internal process described above, but without the Jira ticket steps.
+4. Address any review comments as described in step 5 above.
+5. Once you have received approval to merge, please notify a team member to perform the merge on your behalf.

 GitHub's Pull Request page and manner of reviewing may make it tough to trace comments (especially after content has changed).
 Please do not resolve comments